gaelcolas/datum/README.md

 **Datum** is a PowerShell module to lookup **configuration data** from aggregated sources allowing you to define generic information (Roles) and specific overrides (i.e. per Node, Location, Environment) without repeating yourself.

-A Sample repository of an 'Infrastructure _from_ code' managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.
+A Sample repository of an ['Infrastructure _as_ code'](https://devopscollective.org/maybe-infrastructure-as-code-isnt-the-right-way/) managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.

 Datum currently works on Windows PowerShell 5.1, as it relies on specific dlls and Module (ProtectedData) for **Credential and Data Encryption**.
 These functionalities will soon be moved to an optional module (code already decoupled).